k1vd/Python-ChatGPT-Voice-Assistant/README.md

 ```bash
 python assistant.py
 ```

+Or start your IDE Python environment with the assistant.py script.

-Open your web browser and navigate to the displayed URL (usually http://localhost:7860/), to use the voice assistant interface.
+After that, open your web browser and navigate to the displayed URL (usually http://localhost:7860/), to use the voice assistant interface.

 ## Author
 Author: Martin Haferanke -
-Original version forked by: Hacking the Markets
+Original version forked by: Hacking the Markets, Part Time Larry